shivannis/xandr-docs-public/xandr-docs/articles/monetize/using-promo-sizes.md

 ### How is the size reported to other buyers in the Inventory Research Tool?

-To determine the amount of available impressions, Xandr reports on the parameter size of the tag.
+To determine the amount of available impressions, Microsoft Advertising reports on the parameter size of the tag.
 In other words, other buyers are only able to view impression availability based on the primary size that is passed in the tag.